 We need to ensure that our patients get information in an accessible way and we provide communication support if you need it.
-So, please do let us know as soon as possible if you have any requirements by telephoning us on 01903 222 900.
+So, please do let us know as soon as possible if you have any requirements.

 The practice recognises that our patients may have diverse communication styles and needs.
 In line with accessibility standards we have a wide range of facilities to accommodate this diversity, such as a hearing aid T-loop, interpreter service, large print practice booklets, lowered reception desks and support for children with additional needs and their families.
 Please let us know how we can communicate with you better if you have any specific needs.

-- We offer wheelchairs that patients can borrow and our premises are wheelchair-friendly.
+- We offer wheelchairs that patients can use whilst at the surgery and our premises are wheelchair-friendly.

 - We have a wheelchair-friendly desk.